 Your student’s first year of college is a transition for the entire family.
 At Penn State, we use the First-Year Learning Outcomes to guide our work to support new students in this transition.
 New Student Orientation will introduce you and your student to the tools and resources that will help to set them up for success.

 Parents and family members are a critical part of the support network for students.
 We hope this guide will serve as a resource to help you navigate the first year and beyond.
-Families who understand the cycle and rhythm of the academic year can help their student negotiate important decisions and challenges.
-The following are some of the typical opportunities and adjustment issues that may be part of your student’s first-year experience.

 The First Weeks — Navigating a New World